dennistreysa/ImageTools/README.md

 	component.save("component_%d.png" % (i))
 ```

-### Splitting an image into it's bit-layers
+### Splitting an image into its bit-layers

-If you need the bit-layers of an image, use `SplitBitLayers`. **Note:** This will not seperate the image by it's components, so for a normal 8-bit RGB image, it will return 8 images.
-If you also want to split the image by it's components have a look at the next method!
+If you need the bit-layers of an image, use `SplitBitLayers`. **Note:** This will not seperate the image by its components, so for a normal 8-bit RGB image, it will return 8 images.
+If you also want to split the image by its components have a look at the next method!

 ```python
 from imagetools import ImageTools